Funeral director: Role in the United States

 In 2003, 15 percent of corporately owned funeral homes in the US were owned by one of three corporations.
 The majority of morticians work in small, independent family-run funeral homes.
 The owner usually hires two or three other morticians to help them.
 Often, this hired help is in the family, perpetuating the family's ownership.
 Other firms that were family-owned have been acquired and are operated by large corporations such as Service Corporation International, though such homes usually trade under their pre-acquisition names.

 The funeral industry remains one of the most segregated industries in America, particularly in the South.
 Due to discrimination, black funerals were traditionally done by Black-owned businesses employing Black funeral directors, which has persisted.

 Most funeral homes have one or more viewing rooms, a preparation room for embalming, a chapel, and a casket selection room.
 They usually have a hearse for transportation of bodies, a flower car, and limousines.
 They also normally sell caskets and urns.

 Organizations and licensing in the United States

 Licensing requirements in the US are determined at the state level.
 Most require a combination of post-secondary education (typically an associate's degree), passage of a National Board Examination, passage of a state board examination, and one to two years' work as an apprentice.

+Other regulation

+The funeral industry is regulated by the Funeral Rule, put in place in 1984 by the FTC, which enumerates price disclosure rules and the right of consumers to use alternative products, such as an urn purchased from a third-party.